AmoyCherry/trading-system/docs/experiments/w2w_ex2gw_bottleneck/w2w_bottleneck_saturation.md

 ## Diagnosis
 - `gw` needs to process a decode and a `sendto` syscall between two recv calls; while `ex` can send a msg immediately after the  previous msg.
 The consumer is much slower than the producer, so the queue size of the socket buffer can be gradually increased.
 - The `ex2gw` measures the interval from "the upstream producer finished sending" to "the downstream consumer's `recvfrom` returned the msg".
-So this interval consists of `"waiting in the socker buffer" + "recveiver wake-up" + "mem copy k2us" `.
+So this interval consists of `"waiting in the socket buffer" + "receiver wake-up" + "mem copy k2us" `.
 - Finally, the interval latency is actually measuring the waiting time.

 ## Hypothesis